marcos4503/smart-branch-switch/.github/PULL_REQUEST_TEMPLATE.md

 [ Enter a clear and concise description of the changes made in this Pull Request. ]

 ## 🔴 Issue Linking
-- Closes #[ Enter the Issue number here! ]
+- Closes #[ Enter the Issue number which this Pull Request originates, if have. ]

-> NOTE: IF YOUR PULL REQUEST MODIFIES OR ADDS A CONSIDERABLE AMOUNT OF CODE, AND IT DOES NOT HAVE A LINKED ISSUE, THERE IS A HIGH CHANCE IT WILL BE REJECTED, AS THIS MEANS IT IS A CHANGE THAT HAS NOT BEEN DISCUSSED. **THIS NOTE CAN BE DELETED FROM YOUR PULL REQUEST! :)**
+> NOTE: IF YOUR PULL REQUEST MODIFIES OR ADDS A CONSIDERABLE AMOUNT OF CODE/CONTENT, AND IT DOES NOT HAVE A LINKED ISSUE, THERE IS A HIGH CHANCE IT WILL BE REJECTED, AS THIS MEANS IT IS A CHANGE THAT HAS NOT BEEN DISCUSSED. **THIS NOTE CAN BE DELETED FROM YOUR PULL REQUEST! :)**

 ## 🛠️ Change Type
 - [ ] 🐞 Bugfix (A fix that doesn't break existing features)